-The 2001 Budget introduced quarterly instalments.
 Tax must be paid by quarterly instalments (every three months), if your tax payable for the current year or preceding year is equal to or greater than \$2,000 and less than \$10,000.
 This applies to taxation years commencing in 2002.
-The measure received legislative authority through Bill 127 which received Royal Assent on December 5, 2001.